tiann/KernelSU/website/docs/guide/module.md

 start user apps (autostart)
 ```

-If you are interested in Android Init Language, it is recommended to read it's [documentation](https://android.googlesource.com/platform/system/core/+/master/init/README.md).
+If you are interested in Android Init Language, it is recommended to read its [documentation](https://android.googlesource.com/platform/system/core/+/master/init/README.md).